 3. Use the same location for daily meditation.

 4. Minimize disturbances.
 Remain still.

 5. The stomach should be light.

 i) The breath.
 Gently bring your attention to your breath.
-Observe the inward and outward movement of the breath.
-The inhale will be cool, and the exhale will be warm.
+Observe the outward and inward movement of the breath.
+Observe, the natural breath, and notice the exhale is warm, and the inhale is cool.

 ii) A word, phrase, or name of God.
-Synchronize the word or phrase silently with the inhale and exhale.
-If you chose a name of God, think the first syllable with the inhale, and the second syllable with the exhale.
+Synchronize the word, syllables, or phrase silently with the inhale and exhale.
+If you chose a name of God, think the first syllable with the exhale, and the second syllable with the inhale.